 What About Books and Professional Help?

 Can you learn a language from reading a book?
 Can you learn to play a musical instrument from reading a book?
 Hardly.
 You might get the general idea, but nothing helps you learn like seeing and hearing it from another person whom you trust.
 You need to see it and hear it.
 Professional help from certified lactation consultants is amazing… but, nothing beats hanging around other breastfeeding mothers.
 By watching and learning the way they do it, on an everyday basis, it would become a much more comfortable thing!
+You can soon pick up a few breastfeeding tricks from observation.
 For example, I had heard about feeding a baby in a sling, but I could never manage to do it, until one day, I SAW other mothers doing it.
 It instantly made sense.

 Time to Reinstate the Sister-hood